By Brian PJ Cronin

 “Sometimes people just come in because they’re frustrated and they don’t know what to do,” says Alter.

 The center can assist up to 40 people within each 24-hour period and currently is seeing 12 to 15, Alter says.
 She says she expects those numbers to rise because those who need help “want to see if they can trust us.
 But this is one of those situations where if you build it, they will come.
 And they’re coming.”Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.